© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Stanlaw Abbey Cistercian monastery and monastic grange, Stanlow Point is a scheduled monument protected by Historic England under reference 1011117.
 View the official record →

-Stanlaw Abbey is a Cistercian monastery founded in the early thirteenth century on the Wirral Peninsula in Cheshire.
+Stanlaw Abbey is a Cistercian monastery founded in the late twelfth century on the Cheshire peninsula at Stanlow Point.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011117.

 Stanlaw Abbey Cistercian monastery and monastic grange, Stanlow Point is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011117.